 - Retin-A /Retin-A Micro

-- Tretinoin same (the generic version, identical to Retin-A)
+- Tretinoin (generic tretinoin medication, identical to Retin-A)

-- Iso Tretinoin (Slightly different composition from the original molecule but with comparable results, I tested it at 0.1% and personally found it stronger than regular Tretinoin, not sure if it’s still available in the UK as of 2023).
+- Iso Tretinoin gel (Slightly different molecule but with comparable results.
+I tested it at 0.1% and personally found it stronger than regular Tretinoin, not sure if it’s still available in the UK as of 2023).
 Not to be confused with ORAL ISOTRETINOIN or Accutane/ Roaccutane.

 - Stieva-A Cream/Forte/Gel/Solution